History – Minor Club

 Colours: White & Green

-While the Killoe Minor Club was formed in 1975, one of the first arenas of competitive football for Killoe underage came about much earlier, with the creation of the School’s League in the early 1930’s.
-Cullyfad N.S. had tremendous success in those early years reaching three finals, claiming the league in 1934 over Drumlish with James Doogue noted as team captain.
-Two years later Killoe became the first winners of the new Minor Championship overcoming their Longford town counterparts by 6-4 to 0-6 in the final.
+Killoe Óg is the Underage section of the Killoe Young Emmets club catering for footballers from U-12 to Minor.
+The Killoe Minor Club was founded in 1975, but underage competitive football in Killoe has much earlier origins dating back to the creation of the School’s League in Longford in the early 1930’s.
+Cullyfad N.S. had tremendous success in those early years reaching three finals, claiming the Schools League in 1934 over Drumlish, with James Doogue noted as team captain.
+Two years later Killoe became the first winners of the Minor Championship overcoming their Longford town counterparts by 6-4 to 0-6 in the 1936 final.
 The squad included T. Farrell, P. Lennon, T. Masterson, D. Hughes, B. McLoughlin, J. Mitchell, M. Kilmeade, J. Brady, M. Bratton, E. Doherty, J J. Doherty, J J Morgan, H. Hughes, J. Brady, J J. Hagan.
-There was little activity of note during the 40’s but in 1948 an underage team organised by Tom McManus reached the Minor Championship final.
-The game against Longford Wanderers was declared void due to uncertainty over the eligibility of certain players and no winner was declared.
+There was little underage activity of note during the 1940’s but in 1948 an underage team organised by Tom McManus reached the Minor League final.
+The game against Longford Wanderers was declared void due to uncertainty over the eligibility of certain players, and no winner was declared.

-Killoe schoolboys went through a series of near misses in the late 1950’s losing finals in 1958, 59 and again in ‘63.
+Killoe schoolboys went through a series of near misses in the late 1950’s losing finals in 1958, 1959 and again in 1963.
 A rare appearance in the Juvenile 9-a-side final in 1965 resulted in defeat to Granard.
-The late sixties eventually brought success with schoolboy titles in 1966 and 1969.
-More significantly, this group of talented young footballers would go on to provide the backbone to the 1970’s Intermediate teams and the club’s eventual return to senior status.
+The late 1960's eventually brought success with schoolboy titles in 1966 and 1969.
+More significantly, this group of talented young footballers would go on to provide the backbone of the 1970’s Intermediate teams and the club’s eventual return to senior status.

 1970’s – Formation of Minor Club